 Accessing online study resources

-Using Blackboard: A student guide
+Turnitin: A student guide to downloading content

 Zoom is an online video conferencing platform.
 It allows users to meet online from their desktop, laptop, mobile, tablet or phone.